-If you’re self employed, there’s technically no one to provide an employment income verification except yourself.
+If you are self-employed, no one can provide employment income verification except yourself.

-So, can you write a proof of income letter for self employment on your own behalf?
+So, can you write a proof of income letter for self-employment on your behalf?

 The answer is “yes.”
 Write an income verification letter and use the following accepted documentation to prove your income:

 - IRS Form 1099 Miscellaneous Income – used by freelancers to record any job that paid $600 or more

 - Tax returns